Software Engineer at SEMC

 - Firm understanding of the principles of transmission electron microscopy and demonstrated skill and experience in the operation of cryo-electron microscopes.

-- Strong communication skills (both verbal and written) needed to interact professionally and effectively in the work environment such as the ability to read, write, comprehend, and discuss research materials.
+- Strong communication skills (both verbal and written) are needed to interact professionally and effectively in the work environment such as the ability to read, write, comprehend, and discuss research materials.

 - Degree in structural biology, biophysics, biochemistry, computer science, engineering or closely related field.

 - Familiarity with biological structures at some level.